nl2702/Sample_Project_Nan_Li/README.md

 I built a Principle components analysis model that predicts Yield to Maturity of Chinese Funds USD Bonds using macroeconomic factors such as US-Treasury rate, exchange rate, GDP.
 First I acquired and validated this large dataset and manipulate them into a clean framework.
 Then I started with linear models but found out that the multicollinearity introduced huge variance for the coefficients.
 To solve this problem, I tried different methods including reducing the number of predictors, adding ridge and lasso regularization and using PCA models.
 I found out PCA models delivers the most consistent result both in sample and out of sample.

-The Jupyter Notebook has the following contents: \n
+The Jupyter Notebook has the following contents: \\
-  1. Load data and manipulate data \n
+  1. Load data and manipulate data \\
-        1.1 Melt date Column \n
+        1.1 Melt date Column \\
-        1.2 Change date to to_datetime and set index \n
+        1.2 Change date to to_datetime and set index \\

   2. Calculate weighted YTM
         2.1 Calculate daily average YTM weighted by market cap.